dkz2r/python-intermediate-tool/episodes/06-composition.md

 ```

 But what happens if we start adding more kinds of engines?
 Or if our engines start getting more
 complex, with different properties and methods?
+Even worse, what if we want to add a new type of
+car component, like `Wheels`?
+Do we now need to start creating subclasses for every possible
+combination of car, engine, and wheels?
 We would end up with a lot of subclasses, some of
-which might have similar functionality.
+which might have extremely similar (if not identical) functionality.

 Instead, we can use a Compositional approach by making a new kind of class called `Engine`, and
 then including an instance of that class as a property of the `Car` class.
 This way, we can create